AdobeDocs/commerce-webapi/src/pages/graphql/schema/catalog-service/product-search.md

 # productSearch query

-The Catalog Service for Adobe Commerce `productSearch` query can use LiveSearch to return details about the SKUs specified as input.
-Although this query is the same  as the [`productSearch` query](https://devdocs.magento.com/live-search/product-search.html), LiveSearch returns a `productView` object.
+The Catalog Service for Adobe Commerce `productSearch` query can use Live Search to return details about the SKUs specified as input.
+Although this query is the same  as the [`productSearch` query](https://devdocs.magento.com/live-search/product-search.html), Live Search returns a `productView` object.
 See the [`productSearch` query](http://devdocs.magento.com/live-search/product-search.html) topic for reference information.

 ## Syntax